alexarne/Convex-Polygon-Collisions/README.md

 # Convex Polygon Collisions

 Simple web-based demonstration of the Separating Axis Theorem and an alternative algorithm named "Diagonals" for checking if two convex polygons have collided as well as a resolution, inspired by [javidx9](https://youtu.be/7Ik2vowGcU0).
+The resolution for either algorithm may be a bit unnatural in their own way.
 The algorithms are only concerned with convex polygons, which are polygons where all interior angles are less than or equal to 180&deg;.
-For simplicity, the polygons in this demonstration are limited to regular polygons with a configurable amount of sides (3-40), although the polygons do not have to be regular.
+For simplicity, the polygons in this demonstration are limited to regular polygons with a configurable amount of sides (3-40), although the polygons do not **have** to be regular for the algorithms to work.

 ## Demonstration